 City of Joondalup. and Neil Hawkins Park to see kangaroos at dusk and parrots during the day.
-See the details on my site at: http://www.dukesapartments.com/Things%20to%20do%20in%20and%20around%20Perth.htm about 8 years ago
+See the details on my site at: http://www.dukesapartments.com/Things%20to%20do%20in%20and%20around%20Perth.htm over 8 years ago

 There is many things to do.
-I spend three hours snorkeling in Basin about 8 years agoAnswered by pravakar via Travellr.com
+I spend three hours snorkeling in Basin over 8 years agoAnswered by pravakar via Travellr.com

 I live in Victoria but I go to Perth at least twice a year.
 I love Perth it is so relaxing and pretty.
 It's nice to get away from the hustle and bustle of VIC.

 Karrinyup is a good shopping centre.
 Garden City isn't too bad either..

 Kings Park is so big and stunning.
 The view from the top is just amazing.

 Cottosloe beach is a MUST.
 However, everytime I have been the waves are CRAZY.
 A more relaxed beach is South Beach.
 Its also really nice to walk your dog are have a BBQ.

 Perth city is quite boring... but I guess thats because I'm so used to having everything in VIC.